ropensci/bold/cran-comments.md

 ## Reverse dependencies

 * I have run R CMD check on the 1 downstream dependencies.
-  (Summary at ...).
+  (Summary at <>), and no problems were found.

 -----

-This version xxx
+This version adds a new function, fixes some documentation, and fixes a bug.

 Thanks!
 Scott Chamberlain